 This guide to improve lecture quality includes: evidence-based principles to consider when lecturing, a checklist for student, peer, or program observation, a template for a handout, and a list of reference resources.

-The following are various active learning activities that you might consider using in conjunction with a traditional lecture format to increase learner engagement and active participation.
-These activities are adaptable for classes of any size.
+Includes various active learning activities that you might consider using in your lecture to increase learner engagement and active participation.

 This handbook describes the steps a peer observer should follow, based on the experience and review of the literature, to effectively observe a peer teach and to provide meaningful feedback.

-This module defines Clinical reasoning and the steps involved in diagnostic and therapeutic reasoning.
+This foundational module defines Clinical reasoning and the steps involved in diagnostic and therapeutic reasoning.